zendesk/copenhagen_theme/README.md

 We also added some tools to be able to integrate the library with the internal translation system used at Zendesk.
 If you are building a custom theme and you want to provide your own translations you can refer to the library documentation to setup the loading of your translations.

-### Locale mapping

-Help Center [supports](https://support.zendesk.com/hc/en-us/articles/4408821324826-Zendesk-language-support-by-product#h_01EYXD488X3XK23TG9VPG0W6KS) some non-standard locales, which are variants of a parent standard (CLDR) locale.
-When using a non-standard locale, we need to get the parent locale for loading the translation file and using the standard Intl API.
-We provide a `getCldrLocale` function that returns the parent locale for a mapped locale, which uses a JSON generated from the `bin/create-locale-mapping.mjs` script.

-If you are building a custom marketplace theme or your Help Center is using some non-standard locale, you'll need to use this function as well to ensure that the correct locale is set for all available languages.

 ### Integration with the Zendesk translation system

 #### Adding translations strings